grmjs/grm/README.md

 ## Notes

 This is a _direct_ port of GramJS for Deno.
 This was just an attempt, which turned out to be a successful one.
-Most of the commonly used features are confirmed as working as expected.
+Most of the commonly used features are working as expected.

 It took me like 4 days; a total of 20h6m for this repository alone.
-Including dependency porting and figuring out the original code, its a total of almost 34.8h for the first release.
+Including dependency porting and reading the original code, it is a total of almost 34.8h for the first release.
 I didn't just copy and paste stuff — I did, but I manually wrote lot of the files.
 It made me realize how much effort have been put into the development of [GramJS](https://github.com/gram-js/gramjs).
-You should definitely give it a star on GitHub, if you're using this library.
+You should definitely give it a star if you're using this library.

-I had to port the following Node modules to Deno.
-I know that some of them is not even have to be ported, but I didn't realized that then.
+I had to port the following Node.js modules to Deno:

 - [JoshGlazebrook/socks](https://github.com/JoshGlazebrook/socks) —
   [deno_socks](https://github.com/dcdunkan/deno_socks)